About the Award

-Nansen served as the League's first High Commissioner for Refugees from 1920-1930, helping hundreds of thousands of refugees to return home.
-His efforts enabled many others to become legal residents and find work in the countries where they had found refuge.
+Fridtjof Nansen served as the first High Commissioner for Refugees in the League of Nations after displacement caused by the First World War.
+He served from 1920 to 1930, and his efforts helped hundreds of thousands of refugees to return home and many others to become legal residents in the countries where they had found refuge.

-When famine broke out in Russia in 1921-1922, Nansen organized a relief programme for millions of its victims.
+As the first High Commissioner for Refugees, Nansen organized a relief programme for millions of Russians affected by the 1921-1922 famine.
 For his crucial work, he was awarded the Nobel Peace Prize in 1922.